Shah91n/Weaviate-Disk-Storage-Calculator/README.md

 - **Scalar Quantization (SQ)**: Reduces vector size by 75% with minimal quality loss (~5%)
 - **Product Quantization (PQ)**: Segments vectors into 8-bit integers for efficient storage
 - **Binary Quantization (BQ)**: Compresses vectors to 1 bit per dimension, offering the highest compression but with significant accuracy trade-offs

 ---

-## Extrapolation Models

-- **Linear Extrapolation**: Assumes storage grows proportionally with the number of objects
-- **Sublinear Scaling**: Reflects Weaviate's tendency to scale more efficiently with larger datasets

----